TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 ## Problem Statement

-- To predict whether a passenger was transported to an alternate dimension during the spaceship collision with the spacetime anomaly.
+- To predict whether a passenger was transported to an alternate dimension during the spaceship collision or not.

-- To make these predictions, we have a set of personal records recovered from the ship's damaged computer system.
+- To make these predictions, we have a set of records recovered from the ship's damaged computer system.

 ## Streamlit Web App